-As with anything in life, nothing is perfect, and that includes beautifully natural-looking ceramic implants.
+As with anything in life, nothing is perfect, and that includes beautiful, natural-looking ceramic implants.

 - To be a good candidate for a one-piece implant, you must have healthy bone tissue.
-It is very important that where the ceramic implant is to be placed that the bone is healthy.
+The bone must be healthy where the ceramic implant is placed.
 This requirement can be mitigated somewhat by using a two-piece ceramic implant.

-- Needless to say, having exceptional outcomes requires a periodontist with a high degree of expertise in ceramics who can assess your bone quality and fit you correctly with the most appropriate type of implant.
+- Having exceptional implant treatment outcomes requires a periodontist with a high degree of expertise in ceramics who can assess your bone quality and fit you correctly with the most appropriate type of implant.
 Your periodontist can also explore the possibility of a bone graft.

 Am I a good candidate for a ceramic implant?

-- Having no existing gum disease.
-If you have periodontal disease, our dental care experts can address it before evaluating you for implants.
+- Have no existing gum disease.
+Our dental care experts can address periodontal disease before evaluating you for implants if necessary.

-- No serious bruxism (tooth grinding).
-This condition can disqualify you because the ceramic may not withstand extremely high prolonged compressive forces over its lifetime.
+- Not seriously grind teeth (have bruxism).
+This condition can disqualify you because the flexural strength of the ceramic may not withstand extremely prolonged high compressive forces over its lifetime.

-- Having sufficient bone density to demonstrate good bone healing potential.
-If you do not have enough bone available in exactly the right place, you can still qualify for natural-looking ceramic teeth with a two-piece ceramic implant system.
+- Have sufficient bone density to demonstrate good bone healing potential.
+If you do not have enough bone available in exactly the right place, you can still qualify for natural-looking ceramic teeth with a two-piece ceramic implant system or after a bone graft.
 Once we examine you, we can discuss your options and the plusses and minuses of each available option.